A Beginning Course in Mussar

 In Three Parts

-In this exciting, new course, you will learn from three revered Mussar teachers: Dr. Alan Morinis, Founder of The Mussar Institute, Rabbi Amy Eilberg, the first ordained woman Rabbi in the Conservative tradition, and Rabbi Avi Fertig, the Director of Mussar at TMI.
+In this exciting va'ad-based course, you will learn from three revered Mussar teachers: Dr. Alan Morinis, Founder of The Mussar Institute, Rabbi Amy Eilberg, the first ordained woman Rabbi in the Conservative tradition, and Rabbi Avi Fertig, the Director of Mussar at TMI.
 Each of these teachers will introduce the main concepts and context for one of the three parts.

 Your course will be guided by a Mussar facilitator as you work in your va'ad or small group and with your chevruta or partner.
 You will refine your understanding and develop new skills as you grow in awareness and wisdom, and transform your sense of your own inner nature, your relationships with those closest to you, and your relationship with the Divine Presence.

 Pathway to The Inner Life is a course in three parts, each eight weeks long, and intended to be taken sequentially.